opennext-io/onpc-provisioning/README.md

 ansible-playbook -i ~vagrant/osa-inventory /opt/onpc-provisioning/ansible/playbooks/osa-nodes-configure-system.yml
 ansible-playbook -i ~vagrant/osa-inventory /opt/onpc-provisioning/ansible/playbooks/osa-master-opennext-deploy.yml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+IMPORT NOTE: If you'd like to limit the execution of the osa-nodes-configure-system.yml to a set of node targets
+like compute you must nonetheless include infra-master and osa-master to allow a proper generation of facts like in:

+ansible-playbook -i ~vagrant/osa-inventory /opt/onpc-provisioning/ansible/playbooks/osa-nodes-configure-system.yml \
+    --limit compute1,infra-master,osa-master

 Concerning the  1st phase (osa-nodes-configure-system), please note that in case of a virtualized environment,
 and depending on the disk(s) you have specified for you VMs, you might want to customize the base_system_disk_device